ChatGPT Password Reset Email Not Arriving

 If Step 3 still produces nothing and Step 1 confirmed a password exists:

-1. Try the original password once (even partial — try what you remember).
-Watch for a “Verify it’s you” / email verification challenge.
+1. Try the original password once (even a partial guess of what you remember).
+Watch for a “Verify it’s you” or email-verification challenge.

-If nothing works, open a ticket at help.openai.com:
+If nothing works, open a ticket at help.openai.com with details that help them locate the account:

 Subject: Password reset email never arrives - account hold suspected